About Us – Tafari Wraps

-House of Tafari Collection dba Tafari Wraps is a luxury design house and resource celebrating and preserving Afro-Diasporic Culture through functional art of luxury headwraps, home décor, fashion, and art education.
-Our products are inspired by the vibrancy of the Caribbean and the landscape of Africa with cutting-edge designs.
+Tafari Wraps is a luxury design house and resource center celebrating and preserving Afro-Diasporic culture through functional wearable art, home décor and art education.

 Faith (Imani) McFarlane is an internationally-acclaimed designer, artist, master seamstress and educator with over 40 years of experience in high-end fashion, interior decorating, and sustainable home goods.
 She is the founder of the House of Tafari Collection (HOTC).
 McFarlane spent her early career designing couture fashion for Miss Universe and Miss World beauty pageants, Boston and Jamaican elites.
 Her designs have been showcased on runways in London, New York, Boston, Lima, and Jamaica.